Fgeorgelewis/Movie-Soundtrack-Analysis/README.md

 ## Overview

-As a huge fan of rap music, I’ve always been fascinated by the energy, emotion, and cultural impact it brings — not just to music, but to everything it touches.
-Some of the most memorable tracks I’ve ever heard came from unexpected places, like Metro Boomin’s *Spider-Man: Into the Spider-Verse* album or Post Malone’s *Sunflower*.
-These songs didn’t just elevate playlists — they elevated the movies themselves.
+As a huge fan of rap music, I’ve always been fascinated by the energy, emotion, and impact it can have on the individual.
+Rap is such an influential force that in recent years it has made its way into Hollywood.
+Some of my favorite tracks that I still listen to today came from movies, like Metro Boomin’s *Self Love*, Pop Money's *Another Dimension* or Post Malone’s *Sunflower* from the most recent Spiderman movies.

 Rap is more than just a genre.
 It’s a movement, and when it collides with the movie industry, something powerful happens.
 That got me thinking: are movies with rap soundtracks more successful?
 Do they perform better in theaters?
 Do audiences rate them higher?

 This project explores that intersection — music and film — by analyzing how movies featuring rap soundtracks stack up against those with other genres.
-From box office numbers to IMDb ratings and release strategies, I set out to uncover the story behind the beats.
+From box office numbers to IMDb and MPAA ratings, I set out to uncover trends in this new era of filmmaking.

 ---